Last updated: 4/27/2020

 Not all unlocked phones are fully compatible with all networks.
 It’s common for a phone that’s not carrier-locked to be incompatible with certain networks or have sub-par performance due to hardware limitations.

 On this page, I list devices that I believe have near-universal compatibility across U.S. wireless networks.
-The page is inspired by a similar list on PrepaidPhoneNews.com that seems to be falling out of date.
+My work here was inspired by an earlier (no longer available) list created by Dennis Bournique.

-Note that there are some smaller carriers that are more restrictive about permitted devices than the host networks they operate over, including Visible, Virgin Mobile, and Xfinity Mobile.
-Some nearly universal phones will not work with these carriers.
+Be aware that some small carriers that are more restrictive about permitted devices than the host networks they operate over, including Visible and Xfinity Mobile.
+Not all nearly universal phones will work with these carriers.

 Brand | Model | Model Number | Missing Bands |